Chapter 3 Time series and function definitions

 3.2.4 Plotting multiple series

-Other additional “layers”, or such as other series of measurements, can be added to an existing plot using the functions points and lines.
+Additional “layers”, such as other series of measurements, can be added to an existing plot using the functions points and lines.
 For example, the following code section draws the May and November measurements as separate time series in the same plot.
 Again, we are using the graphical parameter col to specify a different line color.
 In addition, we are setting the y-axis range with ylim to make sure both time series fit inside the displayed range.
 The ylim argument needs to be a vector of length two, the minimum and the maximum (Figure 3.4):

 plot(